How to Handle Transpositions in Your Opening Repertoire

 Before beginning this process, gather the following tools and resources:

-- Database software: ChessBase, SCID, or ChessDB to build and search your repertoire.
+- Position-search software: SCID or a similar tool to build and search your repertoire by FEN.

-- PGN files: Export your games from Chess.com, Lichess, or other sources.
+- PGN files: Export your games for transposition analysis.

-- Knowledge base: Opening principles, common pawn structures, and standard notation.
+- Knowledge base: Opening principles, common pawn structures (Maroczy, Carlsbad, IQP, hedgehog), and standard notation.

 Step 1: Audit Your Current Repertoire for Transpositions

 Start by finding overlaps where different move orders reach identical positions.
-In practice, that means scanning tree views in ChessBase or SCID and checking repeated FENs for the same middlegames.
+In practice, that means scanning tree views in your repertoire tool and checking repeated FENs for the same middlegames.

-Open your database and generate a repertoire overview:
+Open your repertoire file and generate an overview:

-- Launch ChessBase or SCID and open your repertoire database.
+- Launch SCID or your repertoire tool and open your file.

-- ChessBase: Report > White Repertoire Report or Black Repertoire Report.
+- Generate a White Repertoire Report or Black Repertoire Report if your tool offers one.

-- SCID: Windows > Repertoire Editor, or press Ctrl+Shift+R.
+- In SCID: Windows > Repertoire Editor, or press Ctrl+Shift+R.

 - Review tree views to see all branches from your starting moves.